 The Latest: Woman's family brings first suit in Oakland fire

-The Latest on the aftermath of a Dec.
+OAKLAND, Calif. - The Latest on the aftermath of a Dec.
 2 fire that killed 36 party-goers at an Oakland warehouse : A California couple whose 20-year-old daughter died in the country's deadliest building fire in more than a decade have filed the first known lawsuit in the disaster.
-The lawsuit filed Friday in Alameda County Superior Court faults the warehouse's owner, its main tenant and others involved in throwing a Dec.
-2 party at the illegally converted building.

 Add your comments below